svalinn/DAGMC/doc/usersguide/uw2.rst

 as opposed to Surfaces.
 Currently we support only reflecting surface definitions, but in the near term we hope to support full volume reflecting boundaries.
-One can implement reflecting surfaces in |UW2| by adding surfaces to the following group defintion
+One can implement reflecting surfaces in |UW2| by adding surfaces to the following Cubit group defintion
 ::
      %> group "boundary:Reflecting"